earthcubearchitecture-project418/p418Vocabulary/README.md

 ## Describing a Repository

-[![Research Repository Service Vocabulary](html/voc/static/schema/diagrams/repository.png "Research Repository Service")](#)

-Because the organizational and governance structures of all repositories vary, this vocabulary has split apart the *function* of the repository from the organization(s) that operate/provide those functions.
+[![Research Repository Service Vocabulary](html/voc/static/schema/diagrams/repository.png "Research Repository Service")](#) This vocabulary has split apart the *function* of the repository from the organization(s) that operate/provide those functions.
 In schema.org, this *function* is best described as a [schema:Service](https://schema.org/Service).
 This service is [provided](https://schema.org/provider) by one or many [Organizations](https://schema.org/Organization).
 At first, this may seem strange, but if you think about the homepage of many repositories they describe the ways, or service channels, a user can interact with at that repository - finding data, submitting data, etc. Often, these homepages link to an 'About' page that describes the team and organizations providing the service of the repository.
 We recognize the value of this distiction between the service a repository provides to a community and the organization(s) that provide that service.
 Becuase the Service class in schema.org is very broad, to uniquely identify repositories curating research products, this vocabulary defines an extension to [schema:Service](https://schema.org/Service) as [gdx:ResearchRepositoryService](https://geodex.org/voc/ResearchRepositoryService).

 <pre>
 {